Categories

 It’s been a whirlwind of a month.
 I’ve gotten more done in the last six weeks than the last six months and I “blame” a few different folks for contributing to my high level of productivity.

-The week after I started through the ISIS process I finished six client sites, had a breakthrough in my research, and started developing a new product in partnership with John Delavera.
-I was doing so much good work that one of my friends lamented “where’s the fun Wayne?”
-(Don’t worry, he’s still here, just resting during this half of the tension cycle.)
+The week after I started through the process I finished six client sites, had a breakthrough in my research, and started developing a new product in partnership with John Delavera.
+I was doing so much good work that one of my friends lamented "where's the fun Wayne?"
+(Don't worry, he's still here, just resting during this half of the tension cycle.)

-The month was rolling along, I get the product ready for testing, and as I start sending out review copies — disaster — one of the web hosting companies I use disappeared and took the new product site with it.
+The month was rolling along, I get the product ready for testing, and as I start sending out review copies -- disaster -- one of the web hosting companies I use disappeared and took the new product site with it.
 Annoying, but no big deal, they should be back in a couple hours.

 That’s when I made the mistake of waiting.